mobfox/MobFox-iOS-SDK/README.md

 # Beta Version

-There's a new advanced beta version available (version 3.0.0). you can integrate it manauly (from beta directories), using the same steps as appear before:
+There's a new advanced beta version available (version 3.0.0). you can integrate it manauly (from beta directory), using the same steps as appear before:
 For integrating static lib: Drag ```MobFoxSDKCore.embeddedframework``` from the Finder into your project, or ```MobFoxSDKCoreBitCode.embeddedframework```to enabling Bitcode.
 For dynamic lib: Drag ```MobFoxSDKCoreDynamic.embeddedframework``` from the Finder into your project, or ```MobFoxSDKCoreDynamicBitCode.embeddedframework```to enabling Bitcode.